KristiinaLi/javaClasses/Methods.md

 // if we want to return a text, then instead of void, we have to use String
 ```

+## Create a text with borders with Oscar's comments
 ```java
   import java.util.Scanner;